-You can easily get started by using the Global Campus online application.
-If you need some extra assistance, give one of our Enrollment Services Advisors a call at 866.711.1700.
+You can easily get started by using the UAGC online application.
+If you need some extra assistance, read our blog on Everything You Need to Know About the UAGC Application Process, or give one of our Enrollment Services Advisors a call at 866.711.1700.
 They’d be happy to help you out and answer any additional questions you may have.

 7. How do online courses work?

-The University of Arizona Global Campus online learning platform is an asynchronous environment, meaning that you can log in at any time at your convenience.
+The UAGC online learning platform is an asynchronous environment, meaning that you can log in at any time at your convenience.
 Once logged in, you’ll have the ability to access your classroom, interact with your professors and fellow classmates, participate in online discussions through discussion boards, access your digital materials, submit your assignments, and view your grades all through the online learning platform.

-Better still, the University of Arizona Global Campus Mobile app allows you to take Global Campus with you wherever you go.
+Better still, the UAGC mobile app allows you to take UAGC with you wherever you go.
 The app is available on all Android™ and iOS® devices, including smartphones and tablets.
 With the app, you can read and respond to class discussions, access your grades and assignments, contact your instructors, check your degree progress, and view your financial account ledger.